All of the rumors for the new 2018 iPhone XS, iPhone XS Max, iPhone XC, iPhone XR

 Rumor: A bigger iPhone

-Bloomberg reports that Apple has developed two new supersize iPhones: a 6.5-inch OLED model -- a "Plus" version of the iPhone X, which would be the biggest iPhone ever -- and the aforementioned 6.1-inch LCD version.
+Bloomberg reports that Apple has developed two new supersize iPhones: a 6.5-inch OLED model -- a Plus or Max version of the iPhone X, which would be the biggest iPhone ever -- and the aforementioned 6.1-inch LCD version.
 Previously, former Apple analyst Ming-Chi Kuo speculated that the company would release three models in 2018 based on the design of the today's full-screen flagship.

 Rumor: A cheaper iPhone

-Kuo predicted back in April that Apple may launch a single-SIM version that costs between $550 and $650 (which converts to about £390 to £460 or AU$710 to AU$840) and another dual-SIM model, priced between $650 to $750 (about £460 to £530 or AU$840 to AU$970).
+Kuo predicted back in April that Apple may launch a single-SIM version that costs between $550 and $650 and another dual-SIM model, priced between $650 to $750.
 And sure, in order to make a 6.1-inch model that's more affordable than anything in the current lineup, Apple could omit some of the pricier components including Face ID, the OLED display, 3D Touch and the second rear camera.
 But when it comes to a $550 iPhone X -- we have our doubts.

 Rumor: A pricier iPhone

 Of course, every rumor has its equal and opposite rumor.
-Investment analysts at UBS have predicted that Apple's flagship iPhone for 2018 will cost $1,100 (which converts to about £770 or AU$1,415).
+Investment analysts at UBS have predicted that Apple's flagship iPhone for 2018 will cost $1,100.
 That's about $100 over the iPhone X's starting $999 price tag, but it makes sense if that model has a larger screen than the current model.

 Rumor: Face ID proliferates, goes horizontal